 The death of Khamenei will mark the biggest political change in the Islamic Republic since the death of the last supreme leader—Ayatollah Ruhollah Khomeini, the revolutionary founding father—in 1989.
 The supreme leader is the most powerful person in Iran, with absolute authority over all parts of the state.
 A new person in that position could dramatically alter the direction and tenor of Iran’s foreign and domestic policies.

 But those hoping for a kinder, gentler Iran are likely to be disappointed.
 Since he took power in 1989, Khamenei has steadily built an intricate security, intelligence, and economic superstructure composed of underlings who are fiercely loyal to him and his definition of the Islamic Republic, a network that can be called Iran’s “deep state.”
 When Khamenei dies, the deep state will ensure that whoever replaces him shares its hard-line views and is committed to protecting its interests.

 PAST IS PROLOGUE

 When Khomeini died, observers considered Khamenei just one of a handful of possible replacements—and not even the likeliest.
 A 50-year-old midranking cleric at the time, Khamenei lacked Khomeini’s towering stature.
-But at a meeting on June 4, 1989, the day after Khomeini’s death, Rafsanjani, a
+But at a meeting on June 4, 1989, the day after Khomeini’s death, Rafsanjani, a close confidant of

 Loading, please wait...